awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.CommonDBATasks.md

 This section describes the Amazon RDS\-specific implementations of some common DBA tasks for DB instances running the MySQL database engine\.
 In order to deliver a managed service experience, Amazon RDS does not provide shell access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.

-For information about working with MySQL log files on Amazon RDS, see [MySQL database log files](USER_LogAccess.Concepts.MySQL.md)\.
+For information about working with MySQL log files on Amazon RDS, see [Accessing MySQL database log files](USER_LogAccess.Concepts.MySQL.md)\.

 **Topics**
 + [Ending a session or query](#Appendix.MySQL.CommonDBATasks.End)